sergiy79/codecombat/Summer-Project-Ideas-List.md

 ### <a name="languages"/> Add [More Programming Languages](https://github.com/codecombat/codecombat/issues/72)

-The [Aether transpiler](http://aetherjs.com/) currently parses and transpiles JavaScript (and soon CoffeeScript) code to safe, yielding, instrumented JavaScript that can be integrated into the CodeCombat game engine and other projects.
-Thanks to our open-source contributors, it now also does Python, CoffeeScript, Lua, Clojure, and Io.
-If you want to see CodeCombat players play in Ruby, C, Swift, or whatever language you think you can pull off, then you'd just need to write or adapt an in-browser parser for that language to the [Mozilla Parser abstract syntax tree format](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API).
+The [Aether transpiler](http://aetherjs.com/) currently parses and [transpiles](http://en.wikipedia.org/wiki/Source-to-source_compiler) JavaScript, Python, CoffeeScript, Lua, Clojure, and Io code into safe, yielding, instrumented JavaScript that can be integrated into the CodeCombat game engine and other projects.
+If you want to see CodeCombat players play in Ruby, C, Swift, or whatever language you think you can pull off, then you'd need to write or adapt an in-browser parser for that language to the [Mozilla Parser abstract syntax tree format](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API).

 *Expected results:* Players can play all CodeCombat levels in the new language.